 The unnameable mixing with and into solid form

 I started this post with the desire to find words to "capture" the essences of snow.
 I hoped I would find a name to give to the snow, that I could be as literate as the Inuit who knew the names of their relations that came in the winter falls.

+By the end of this post, I have surrendered to, come to acceptance of not knowing.
 I have found my emptying out of my names and categories, of words and structure, of definable.
 I understand, in doing so, I have come closer to conveying the sense of the unknowable.
 I find in this surrender a greater felt sense of the beauty and vastness within the ephemeral, and eternal.

+Indeed, within me exists a desire to Understand.
+To Define, to Describe.
 And within me there is also the wise knowing to release all those efforts and witness with compassion to the unfolding.
 The wise knowing mixes with the mind, just as the earthlights and moonlights mix on the breath of snow, a knowing and unknowing, a spiraling dance

 Lovely and ever-changing.

 Sun will break through the clouds after this snow, illuminating with impossible brightness.

 "We lose when we try to control; we gain divinity when we surrender."
 Laurie Herron